-- What CAN IDs should be interpreted as ISO15765-2 transport protocol frames? - When an ISO15765-2 transport protocol first frame is received, should the SAINT2 send a flow control frame? - If so, what is the flow control frame CAN ID? - Should the flow control frame be padded with 0x00? - What is the FS (flow status) value? - What is the BS (block size) value? - What is the STmin (separation time) value?
+- What CAN IDs should be interpreted as ISO15765-2 transport protocol frames? - When an ISO15765-2 transport protocol first frame is received, should the SAINT send a flow control frame? - If so, what is the flow control frame CAN ID? - Should the flow control frame be padded with 0x00? - What is the FS (flow status) value? - What is the BS (block size) value? - What is the STmin (separation time) value?

-These configurations will remain in affect until the SAINT2 hardware is reset, a new configuration is set, or the configuration is reset.
+These configurations will remain in effect until the SAINT hardware is reset, a new configuration is set, or the configuration is reset.